gjghfd/hydraserve-artifact/ae_scripts/README.md

 Our experiments were carried out using the Aliyun ACK cluster.
 Please refer to the installation sections in [HydraServe Setup Guide](Installation.md) and [ServerlessLLM Setup Guide](../scripts/kubernetes/serverlessllm/README.md).

-Due to the time limit, we currently provide reproduction scripts only for the main results in our paper (figure7,9,11,13).
+Due to the budget limit, we can only provision the cluster for a short time slot.
+Thus, we only reproduce the main results in our paper (figure7,9,11,13).
-We will add scripts for other results in the future.

 ## Figure 7 (Cold Start Latency)